StoryXUK/StoryX-black-yellow/phpmailer/README.md

 ## Why you might need it
 Many PHP developers need to send email from their code.
 The only PHP function that supports this directly is [`mail()`](https://www.php.net/manual/en/function.mail.php).
 However, it does not provide any assistance for making use of popular features such as encryption, authentication, HTML messages, and attachments.

 Formatting email correctly is surprisingly difficult.
-There are myriad overlapping (and conflicting) standards, requiring tight adherence to horribly complicated formatting and encoding rules – the vast majority of code that you'll find online that uses the `mail()` function directly is just plain wrong, if not unsafe!
+There are Ourriad overlapping (and conflicting) standards, requiring tight adherence to horribly complicated formatting and encoding rules – the vast majority of code that you'll find online that uses the `mail()` function directly is just plain wrong, if not unsafe!

 The PHP `mail()` function usually sends via a local mail server, typically fronted by a `sendmail` binary on Linux, BSD, and macOS platforms, however, Windows usually doesn't include a local mail server; PHPMailer's integrated SMTP client allows email sending on all platforms without needing a local mail server.
 Be aware though, that the `mail()` function should be avoided when possible; it's both faster and [safer](https://exploitbox.io/paper/Pwning-PHP-Mail-Function-For-Fun-And-RCE.html) to use SMTP to localhost.